The Graduate Program

 Graduate student teaching in the Department of History usually takes one of four forms: a readership, teaching assistantship, Core lectureship, or a teaching scholarship.

-• Students with teaching assignments must register for HIST GR8990 Colloquium/Seminar in Teaching in each semester that they teach.
+- Students with teaching assignments must register for HIST GR8990 Colloquium/Seminar in Teaching each semester that they teach.
 Section numbers are provided by the History Department PhD Program Coordinator.

 Privileges: Readers and Teaching Assistants are entitled to a number of privileges.
 They may check out books for extended periods and are exempt from fines for overdue items (except for Barnard course reserves, materials from Health Sciences libraries, and books that are not returned when recalled).
-They are also entitled to additional memory on the CUNIX system (your email account) and free printing of 100 pages a week from network printers.
-And they are entitled to 500 pages of photocopying of course-related materials through the History Department copiers.
-(Students teaching for instructors at Barnard or in departments other than History must make copying arrangements through the home department of the course.)
-Students also can expect free desk copies of the books assigned in the courses they teach.
-Professors (with the help of the department’s Communications and Development Administrator) are responsible for ordering desk copies for their Teaching Assistants from publishers.
+Students also can expect free desk copies of the books assigned to the courses they teach.
+Professors (with the help of the department’s Administrative assistant) are responsible for ordering desk copies for their Teaching Assistants from publishers.

 Preliminary assignments: